dagronf/DSFToolbar/README.md

 # DSFToolbar

-A SwiftUI-style declarative `NSToolbar` for macOS.
+A SwiftUI-style declarative `NSToolbar` for macOS and Mac Catalyst.

-Requires Xcode 12.

 ## Why?

-NSToolbar has an amazing API with incredible flexibility, but I find that it can be too verbose and spread throughout your code with the use of delegates and callbacks for simpler projects.
-Even moreso if you want to use actions and bindings on the toolbar objects which just increases the amount of boilerplate code required for each toolbar.
+NSToolbar has an amazing API with incredible flexibility, but I find that it can be too verbose and spread throughout your code with the use of delegates and callbacks for simpler projects and I have trouble keeping tabs on all the small components.
+Even moreso if you want to use actions and bindings on the toolbar objects which just increases the amount code required for each toolbar.

 Because of this, I tended to find that I wasn't putting toolbars into my (admittedly basic) apps.